About Us

 Environmental Technician

-Evan was born and raised in Alaska and has a variety of experiences supporting fisheries research and monitoring in remote Alaska.
+Evan was born and raised in Alaska and has experience supporting fisheries research and monitoring in remote Alaska.
 His background includes a wide variety of fish and wildlife research, such as gillnetting for test fisheries, ASL data collection, fish husbandry, hatchery maintenance, sample processing, and small boat operation.

 In his free time, Evan is an avid outdoorsman and enjoys hunting, fishing, and other outdoor activities.